 - Virtual learning will be an essential component of the LLWG approach until mid-2021 or later, depending on the status of the COVID-19 global pandemic.
 Potential opportunities include, but are not limited to: virtual panels, sharing of electronic resources, virtual peer to peer discussions and more. - Expand from knowledge transfer to building capacity.
 In 2019 2020, significant progress was made on processes and relationships to increase local official's knowledge on issues related to water resources.
 While considerable work is still required on knowledge transfer, the LLWG needs to expand its focus to include increasing the capacity of local officials, including identifying and expanding efficient ways of providing local governments with crucial technical assistance. - Engage with senior staff at the local level, including planners; these are the 'teachers' that reinforce and support local elected official learning from other settings (i.e. trusted source events and resources).
 Senior staff, who may have more institutional knowledge than elected officials and are more likely to have a technical background, are well positioned to increase the capacity of local officials. - New elected official training exists throughout the watershed, but the LLWG has yet to plug into these programs.
 The newly created watershed educational materials are ripe for adding to existing training programs and a valuable opportunity to get officials up to speed quickly. - Adaptively managing our approaches based on the results of the baseline survey.

-Additionally, the LLWG anticipates continuing to serve as a broker between trusted sources, the CBP and local leaders.
-We plan to enhance the quality and expanding the scope of ongoing actions that have already proven successful:
+Additionally, the LLWG anticipates enhancing the quality and expanding the scope of ongoing actions that have already proven successful: